0bkevin/mustafinho/AMA.md

 **Arepa-Chain:** A blockchain protocol im building from scratch (currently working on) aims to be a completely blockchain which you can interact with (with his own wallet, cli, network for sharing the blocks, his own consensus mechanism (PoW))

-TechStack: Typescript, nodeJs, socket io
+  - TechStack: Typescript, nodeJs, socket io

 **Terato:** a simple website, aims to be the place in where occupational therapist can find helpful information for its practices, and also contribute to the community through blog post

-TechStack: Next js React/typescript, tailwind, strapi
+  - TechStack: Next js React/typescript, tailwind, strapi

 - [Repo](https://github.com/mustafinho/terato)

+## :grey_question: Some questions

-## Unit testing experience?
+### Unit testing experience?

 Always recommended, more if you are writing solidity code.
 I use mocha and chai library for assertions when I testing my solidity code in JS or Pytest if im working with python

-## TDD experience?
+### TDD experience?

 I know the theory and concepts behind TDD and I've applied them to the projects that I worked on, but of course not in a business way.

-## Can you create a palindrome, then revert a linked list where the first entry needs to… and at the same time design a cripto economic system that can solve the world’s inequality problem?
+### Can you create a palindrome, then revert a linked list where the first entry needs to… and at the same time design a cripto economic system that can solve the world’s inequality problem?

 Ok, I have strong problem solving and communication abilities that I can apply for most situations that I could find.